KhangarAnupama/UserAPI/README.md

 --------------------------------------------------------------------------------------------------------

-Due to time concerns some parts are incomplete.
+Due to time concerns following parts are incomplete.

 1) Instead of Kafka, I am using a normal file to read and write data.
 2) InfluxDB implementation remains, currently I am storing it in postgresDB.